 o

 Gated and dating from 1969, Diamondhead's 600+ homes come in all shapes and sizes, from condominiums and garden homes to brick single family properties.
 Many dwellings sit on a lot surrounded by woods, while others overlook the lake or the golf course.
 Many new residences are built "green" and are energy-efficient.
 Homesites along the lake, the golf course and in the woods are still available.

 Prices start in the mid-$100,000s.
-The HOA fee is about $108 per month.
+The HOA fee ranges from about $108 per month, although some homes might have a higher fee.
 Please verify these prices with a Realtor as they may change.

+o